Who23/python-color/README.md

+#python-color

-It's python3, but when you run it on it's own, it's color coded.
+It's python3, but when you run the REPL, it's syntax highlighted kinda

-That's about it actually
+to set up, run `setup.sh`

+python-color is meant for macOS